mechawolf-wd/flow/README.md

 ## First Line of Necessary TODOs

+1. Make props readonly!
-3. Implement the `once` directive to bind events or effects that should only execute once.
+2. Implement the `once` directive to bind events or effects that should only execute once.
-4. Use reactive props that bind directly to object properties instead of reading from DOM attributes.
+3. Use reactive props that bind directly to object properties instead of reading from DOM attributes.
-5. Caching the values in loop's expressions.
+4. Cache the values in loop's expressions.
+5. Support "immediate" watchers.
-6. Fix Checkboxes since - once touched, they keep their user manipulated state.
+6. Fix Checkboxes since once touched, they keep their user-manipulated state.
-7. Fix components' entry points being appended with <example-component></example-component>.
+7. Fix components' entry points being appended with `<example-component></example-component>`.
-8. Decide whether to keep <loop></loop> tags inside production HTML.
+8. Decide whether to keep `<loop></loop>` tags inside production HTML.
 9. Implement `ref=""` directive for referencing DOM elements.
+10. Make stores definition order agnostic.
-10. Implement user's ability to watch props.
+11. Implement the user's ability to watch props.
-11. Imlement handling mechanism for components' names casing. eg. CurrentDate -> <current-date>... (x) <currentdate>
+12. Implement a handling mechanism for components' names casing. eg. CurrentDate -> `<current-date>`... (x) `<currentdate>`
-12. Investigate why all reactive variables have references in watchCallbacks.
+13. Investigate why all reactive variables have references in watchCallbacks.
-13. Investigate why setAttribute is called twice as much as it needs to be called.
+14. Investigate why setAttribute is called twice as much as it needs to be called.
-14. Remove repetition of saving attributes' contents eg. :for.
+15. Remove repetition of saving attributes' contents eg. :for.

 ## Second Line of TODOs